CIT2202/basic-form-processing/form-processing.md

 |uname|Fred|
 |col|red|

-Look carefully at the HTML in the form to see how these name-value pairs will be constructed.
+Look carefully at the HTML in the form to see how these name-value pairs are constructed.

 * The method attribute specifies how the data will be sent.
-In this example we use a value of POST.
+In this example we used a value of POST.
 See below for an alternative to POST.

 ### The PHP
 PHP in *somepage.php* has access to the form data through something called the ```$_POST``` variable.
 The text in quotes specifies which value we want to retrieve.